Quickstart Guide

 Accessing E3SM-Unified on Supported Machines

-On most E3SM-supported HPC systems, E3SM-Unified is already installed and ready to use via an activation script.
+On most E3SM-supported HPC systems, E3SM-Unified is already installed and ready to use via a generated load script.

 Example Activation Commands